cohuebn/docker-firebase-emulator/README.md

 (e.g. Postgres, Mongo, etc.).

-This is useful when you want to develop an application using Firebase, but want a completely local environment running in Docker for testing
+This is useful when you want to develop an application using Firebase, but want a completely local environment running in Docker for testing.

+Source code for this image can be at [https://github.com/cohuebn/docker-firebase-emulator](https://github.com/cohuebn/docker-firebase-emulator)

 ## Configuration